CHRISTOPHER M. SCHMIDT

 Chris was born and raised in Lincoln.
 He attended the University of Nebraska-Lincoln, where his passion for education led him to major in secondary education.
 After graduating in 2012, Chris spent one year substitute teaching and coaching basketball at Lincoln North Star before deciding to attend law school.
 He graduated from the UNL College of Law, where he served as Editor-in-Chief of the Law Review, served as President of the Community Legal Education Project, and graduated with highest distinction in 2016.
+He now teaches pre-trial litigation at the College of Law.
 In his free time, Chris enjoys spending time with his family and trying to stay active through basketball, running, and tennis.

 Admitted to practice in: Nebraska (State and Federal), Eighth Circuit Court of Appeals